 The immigration visa dance is ghoulish.
 It is more complex than my dad putting together IKEA furniture.
 More detailed and nuanced than Facebook’s privacy settings.
 I like to think I’m a pretty smart person, and English is my first language – but I have been caught out in the last four years more than once.
 And it carries a heavy price.
 I have been stuck with the kids in Canada for a few extra days when we were renewing my visa (you have to leave the country to renew it), but nobody told me I’d need papers from the university for the kids as well as for me.
 After all, I’m the student at the university, not my 12-year-old, right?
 There’s nothing quite like going to the Embassy in Ottawa and being told you don’t have all the documentation they need.
 Thank goodness CU’s international staff are incredible, and they got the extra papers to us (after quite a bit of stress and financial issues at our end – you have to demonstrate you have funds for every child, as well as yourself.
 Big bikkies.
 Think of it as a month at the Easter Show, or Christmas gifts for all the Duggars.)
 Also, I must say that Ottawa is a lovely place to be stuck in for a few extra days than you thought you’d be.

 Everyone I know on a visa here is working with an immigration lawyer.
 Even if you’re only on a student visa.
 Particularly if you have family here too.
 It’s too risky not to be as well advised as possible.
 To state the obvious; lawyers are expensive.
 Mine tells me I’m the first foreign student he’s ever had that’s had two graduate level degrees of funding from the US.
 Most students come in, do one degree, and leave.
 I can really understand that.
 It is not nice being called an ‘alien’ all the time, having to get papers signed by the university before you leave the country for a trip home and then having to have them signed again when you return.
 It’s not pleasant to be monitored all the time, to be threatened with being “out of status” (ie illegal) if you don’t have enough course credits in a semester or keep your GPA to an acceptable level.
 It’s definitely not fun coming through immigration knowing that just because you have a visa that doesn’t mean you’ll be allowed in.
 The USCIS can turn you around and send you back home, on your dime, for any reason they feel like.
 Perhaps it’s necessary, but it’s still not something you want to do for an indefinite period.
-It kinda feels a little like being somewhere between on detention and monitored in a not-fun casino of chance.
+It kinda feels a little like being somewhere between on detention and monitored in a not-fun casino of chance(it’s not like you are about to do the sunbets sign up betting credits).

 Anyway, I did a Masters degree, which was supported financially through the Journalism school.
 So I didn’t have to pay tuition.
 That made a huge difference – I couldn’t have afforded international student prices at CU without it.
 Then I was accepted into the PhD program at ATLAS, and have been funded again – partly through the ATLAS Institute and also through my work with Project EPIC, an National Science Foundation-funded research project.
 Yep, basically America is funding the work I do.